Skip to main content

 Step 1: Configure Claude Code

-Follow the StackOne Claude Code guide to connect your MCP server.
-First, set your auth token in your shell profile, then add the MCP server via CLI:
+Follow the StackOne Claude Code guide to connect the Fireflies MCP server.
+First, set auth token in shell profile, then add MCP server via CLI:

 # Set auth token in ~/.zshrc or ~/.bashrc